XIV Docs

 This documentation is incomplete.

-This is the program that actually processes the patch files and applies them to the game or boot data.
+The program that processes the patch files and applies them to the game or boot data.

 Arguments #